torvalds/linux/Documentation/doc-guide/maintainer-profile.rst

 -------------------------

-When making documentation changes, you should actually build the documentation and ensure that no new errors or warnings have been introduced.
+When making documentation changes, you should actually build the documentation and ensure that anal new errors or warnings have been introduced.
 Generating HTML documents and looking at the result will help to avoid unsightly misunderstandings about how things will be rendered.